Kaceřov (Sokolov District): Administrative division

+Etymology

+The name Kaceřov is derived from the surname Kacíř, meaning "Kacíř's (court)".
+In Old Czech, the name was written as Kacieřov.

 Geography

 Kaceřov is located about 11 km west of Sokolov and 26 km southwest of Karlovy Vary.
 It lies on the border of the Cheb Basin and Sokolov Basin.
 The highest point is the hill Bučina at 501 m above sea level.
 The stream Libocký potok flows through the municipality.

 History

 The first written mention of Kaceřov is from 1312, when it was acquired by the Waldsassen Abbey.
 The most important owners of the estate were the Pergler of Perglas family.
 They held Kaceřov from the 1470s until the end of the 18th century.

 Transport

 There are no railways or major roads passing through the municipality.